 MANA!
 Fast Slow Food, 92 Wellington Street, Central, Hong Kong, 2851 1611, www.mana.hk

 The dishes at Sharmajii are fresh and ridiculously good value.
 You can order traditional sets with curry, rice and naan bread, or choose from a larger menu.
-Each dish is clearly marked with a V for vegans to request a vegan option, including vegan banana pancakes.
-Make sure to order a few appetisers and try the veggie samosas.
+Each dish is clearly marked with a V for diners to request a vegan option.
+Make sure to order a few appetisers to share, and try the veggie samosas and vegan banana pancakes.

 How much: $